Author: Jeff Bacon

 Oklahoma City Visitation Attorney: Defending a Father’s Time With His Kids

 A parenting-time order should give a father clear, enforceable time with his children.
-When the schedule is vague, ignored, or constantly disrupted, the solution is usually a better order, a modification, or enforcement—not retaliation.
+Sometimes the schedule is vague, ignored, or constantly disrupted.
+The solution is usually a better order, a modification, or enforcement — not retaliation.

 Quick Answer

-Oklahoma City fathers can ask the court to establish, modify, or enforce visitation when parenting time is unclear, denied, or no longer workable.
-The stronger approach is to document missed visits, follow the existing order, and use the court process to protect the child-focused schedule.
+Oklahoma City fathers can ask the court to establish, modify, or enforce visitation.
+That applies when parenting time is unclear, denied, or no longer workable.
+The stronger approach: document missed visits, follow the existing order, and use the court process to protect the child-focused schedule.

 Key Takeaways